 about Taylor Smith

 Taylor Smith is a musician, arranger, educator, musicologist, and producer based in Southern California.
-Taylor performs on double bass, bass guitar, viola da gamba, and in various electronic capacities.
+Taylor performs on double bass, electric bass, viola da gamba, and in various electronic capacities.
 He is equally at home in classical, folk, popular, jazz, electronic, and early music settings.

-As a performer, Taylor has held positions with the Windsor Hills Consort, San Diego Mormon Choir and Orchestra, Loma Linda Lyric Symphony, and the Idaho Falls Symphony.
+As a performer, Taylor has held positions with M3 Trio, Reka Parker Quartet, Windsor Hills Consort, Loma Linda Lyric Symphony, and the Idaho Falls Symphony.

 Taylor is on the faculty of Cuyamaca College where he teaches music theory, technology, industry, and performance courses; he also directs the school’s Rock, Pop, and Soul Ensemble.
 In addition to teaching, Taylor serves as Chair of the Performing Arts Department.
 Former teaching positions include San Bernardino Valley College and the Claremont Community School of Music.
 He also currently serves as composer/music coordinator with Visionary Dance Theatre.